Further vs Furthermore – What’s the difference?

 Further

 Further is a verb, adverb, and also adjective.
-It has a general meaning that means “to a more distant place, location, or time”.
-However, it can also mean “greater extent” or can be used when adding something, “in addition to”.
+It generally means “to a more distant place, location, or time.”
+However, it can also mean “greater extent” or be used when adding something “in addition to.”

 • He did all the hard work.
 Further, he also added the new items.